lzdh/SDR-CCA/Working records/Notes.md

 * To strictly follow Steve's order of method, I decided to de-confound just after removing ill-conditioned variables within each SDR domain.
 (SDR -> Badvars -> Deconf -> PC)
   * SDR SM dim.
 58

+3. Factor rotation:
+* We rotate structral correlation (canonical loadings), instead of rotating canoincal variables and then correlate with the observable variables.
+ ** rotate canoincal weights are not recommended

 ### Questions
 1. How to do factor rotation in CCA??